 Of course, in certain M&A transactions such as mergers of equals and transactions in which the transaction consideration includes a significant amount of the stock of the buyer, or such stock comprises a significant portion of the overall consideration, the target company may want to engage in reverse diligence that in certain cases can be as broad in scope as the primary diligence conducted by the buyer.
 Many or all of the activities and issues described below will, in such circumstances, apply to both sides of the transaction.

 Financial Matters.
-The buyer will be concerned with all of the target companys historical financial statements and related financial metrics, as well as the reasonableness of the targets projections of its future performance.
+The buyer will be concerned with all of the target company’s historical financial statements and related financial metrics, as well as the reasonableness of the target projections of its future performance.
 Topics of inquiry or concern will include the following:

-What do the company annual, quarterly, and (if available) monthly financial statements for the last three years reveal about its financial performance and condition?
+What does the company annual, quarterly, and (if available) monthly financial statements for the last three years reveal about its financial performance and condition?